Bar program · Pour cost · Operations

 Five years on the bar taught me one thing about pour cost that I wish someone had told me on day one: the number is a flag, not a verdict.
 It tells you to look.
 It doesn’t tell you where.

 Run the math weekly.
-When the number spikes, walk through the operational checklist before assuming the worst about your team.
-Most leaks are training, process, or receiving — not malice.
-Fix those first, and the variance closes most of the time.
+When the number spikes, walk the operational checklist before you assume the worst about your team.
+Most leaks are training, process, or receiving, not malice.
+Fix those first and the variance closes most of the time.

 When it doesn’t, you’ll know.